 The strongest point of TGB is that it is very light (only 10MB) so that it runs smoothly.
 It also does not consume computer resources as well as not requires high configuration.
 The hottest mobile games available today can be installed on this emulator, like PUBG, Free Fire, etc.

 The downside of TGB is that it doesn’t integrate the Google Play Store.
-However, you can install .apk files into TGB very easily.
-The default interface of TGB is English, but changing the TGB language to other languages is also simple.
+However, you can install .apk files into TGB quite easily.

 Bluestacks is the most famous Android emulator, not only on Windows but also on Mac.
-Bluestacks is a fast, stable emulator, which works well and has a lot of modern features overall.
+This is a fast, stable emulator, which works well with modern features overall.
 It always supports the latest Android versions, pre-installs Google Play Store, and additional games from external sources.
 It also combines keyboard mapping, many pre-installed hot games, screen vibration, location.
 Besides, Bluestack also supports streaming games directly to Facebook, full-screen view, regular updates to improve performance, and fix bugs.

 Because of its high-end features, Bluestacks is the heaviest Android emulator on the list.
 If you are using a high configuration computer that supports good graphics, BlueStacks will be the right choice.
 In addition to requiring high computer configuration, BlueStacks also forces users to view ads to be able to download games and often encounters small errors.

 NoxPlayer or Nox Android Emulator

 The next is Nox.
 Like BlueStacks, Nox is an Android emulator for PC designed for gamers.
 It has special utilities and extras that help players control the game using the keyboard and mouse.
 Specifically, Nox allows simulation of gestures when playing games on the phone with a keyboard and mouse.